Site-Using Tips – open only this page – put page into left frame

 Students doing Design Thinking

-The HomePage has two parts:
+The long-HomePage has two parts:

 Part 1 describes educational goals that are generally accepted, that you (as an experienced educator) already know and probably accept, so while reading you'll be thinking “yes”.
 But I also explain how using Design Process can help us achieve our goals, and for these claims you might think “yes” (or “yes and...” by adding your own ideas) or “maybe” (or “maybe but...” with questions) or “no because...” (with reasons to reject). { my goals for Parts 1 & 2 ➞ us co-creating better education }